 Low VOC House Paints

-While there are no official standards governing VOCs in non-industrial settings, paints marketed as low VOC should contain less than 50 grams per liter of VOCs per the EPA's guidelines.
+While there are no official standards governing VOCs in non-industrial settings, paints marketed as low VOC should contain fewer than 50 grams per liter of VOCs per the EPA's guidelines.
 Levels vary by paint manufacturer, which means that you will still notice a little of that new paint smell until it dries.
 However, once the smell goes away, the VOCs can still off-gas for a long time to come.

 Most low VOC paints are latex (water-based) rather than oil-based.
 Highly toxic, oil-based paints contain a significant amount of VOCs.
-They are no longer sold in the U.S. in quantities above 1-quart.
+They are no longer sold in the U.S. in quantities above one quart.
 If you want the widest possible availability of color choices, you may want to look at low VOC house paints rather than zero VOC paints or natural paints.
 Major paint manufacturers that produce low VOC paint include Benjamin Moore and Dunn Edwards Paints

 Zero VOC House Paints

 Going zero-VOC is more significant than you might imagine, even for small painting projects.
-For a room-sized painting job that uses 3 gallons of full VOC paint, you release 10 pounds of VOCs in the air.
+For a room-sized painting job that uses three gallons of full VOC paint, you release 10 pounds of VOCs in the air.

 The designation of "zero VOC" is a little misleading.
 Just like certain food products are labeled "fat-free" if they contain less than a gram, paints may be labeled zero VOC if they contain less than 5 grams per liter.
 Still, zero VOC paints are a very environmentally-conscious choice, and especially so for those who are sensitive to strong smells or have allergies.

 Some paint manufacturers that produce zero VOC paint include AFM Safecoat, Sherwin-Williams' EcoSelect Zero VOC Interior Latex paint collection, and Home Depot's house brand Behr with its Premium Plus Interior Zero VOC line of paints.